SteeltoeOSS/Documentation/api/v3/configuration/config-server-provider.md

 First, you need to set `Spring:Cloud:Config:FailFast=true`.
 Then you need to enable retry by setting `Spring:Cloud:Config:Retry:Enabled=true`.

-The default behavior is to retry six times with an initial backoff interval of 1000ms and an exponential multiplier of 1.1 for subsequent backoffs.
+The default behavior is to retry six times with an initial back-off interval of 1000ms and an exponential multiplier of 1.1 for subsequent back-offs.
 You can configure these settings (and others) by setting the `Spring:Cloud:Config:Retry:*` configuration settings described earlier.

 ### Configuring Multiple URLs